Mother: Marianna (Gallauer) Paulson

 1974 - Begins career at Goldman Sachs in the Chicago office.

 June 28, 2006 - Unanimously confirmed by the Senate as Treasury secretary.

-June 2011-present - Establishes and serves as chairman of The Paulson Institute, an independent center at the University of Chicago focused on economic growth and environmental policies on a global scale.
+, an independent center at the University of Chicago focused on economic growth and environmental policies in the United States and China.